 Stop Alabama Rot highlight the impact of Gift Aid on donations in their campaign text to show the real-world impact:

-Allowing your UK donors to claim Gift Aid is an easy way to boost your eligible donations by 25%.
+Enabling your UK donors to allow you to claim Gift Aid is an easy way to boost your eligible donations by 25%.
 This can maximize the impact of their donation.